DENTURES

 Wearing your new dentures…

 It will take time to adjust to the new dentures.
 It is not possible to say how long, as people take different amounts of time to adjust.
-Generally over time the aim is for the dentures to become comfortable and functional.
+Generally, over time the aim is for the denture to become comfortable and functional.

 Speaking – At first there may be some difficulty with speaking.
 It is recommended to practice talking at home in front of a mirror.
 Over time, you will learn how to talk with your denture in.